mobeets/neural-redundancy-elife2018/README.md

 ## Requirements

-Tested on a Mac with Matlab 2015a.
-Should work for any Matlab version after around 2008a.
+Tested on a Mac running Matlab 2015a, and Linux running Matlab 2018.
+Will likely work for any Matlab version after around 2008a.